unl-nimbus-lab/pymavswarm/examples/README.md

 - `arming.py`: demonstrates how to arm and disarm swarm agents.
 - `check_state.py`: demonstrates how to check the state of swarm agents; also demonstrates how to log data to a log file.
+- `collision_prevention_no_flight.py`: demonstrates how to accomplish collision avoidance without requiring drone flight.
+This can be used to tune the collision avoidance parameters.
-- `custom_observer.py`: demonstrates how to implement an observer for an agent state change event.
+- `collision_prevention.py`: demonstrates how to use perform collision avoidance on agents.
 - `goto.py`: demonstrates how to command an agent to fly to a specified location using a configuration file; an example configuration file is provided in `resources/goto.yaml`.